-15 A partial work sanction results in a 30% reduction of the adult recipient's portion of the TCA grant, and a
+15 A partial work sanction results in a 30% reduction of the adult recipient's portion of the TCA grant, and a partial child support sanction results in a 25% reduction of the entire TCA grant amount (FIA, 2021b).

 Examining histories of receipt, then, is important context for understanding how economic and policy changes impact receipt patterns.
-To that end, this section explores benefit receipt through three key perspectives: (1) the percentage of families who were new to the TCA program; (2) the number of months families received benefits during their TCA spell; 16 and (3) the number of months families received benefits in the five years prior to exit.
+To that end, this section explores benefit receipt through three key perspectives: (1) the percentage of families who were new to the TCA program; (2) the number of months families received benefits during their TCA spell;16 and (3) the number of months families received benefits in the five years prior to exit.